revoxhere/duino-coin/README.md

 After loging-in you have access to the following commands:
 *   `BALA` - Server will return balance of current user
-*   `JOB` - Server will return job for mining - you can also use `JOB,username` to mine without loging-in
+*   `JOB` - Server will return job for mining
+    * You can also use `JOB,username` to mine without loging-in
+    * You can ask for a specific difficulty for mining: `JOB,username,DIFF` (if you don't ask for specific difficulty, you'll get the network diff) where diff is one of the below:
+        * `AVR`     - diff     3 - used for official AVR boards mining
+        * `ESP`     - diff    75 - used for official ESP boards mining
+        * `500`     - custom 0.5k diff
+        * `2500`    - custom 2.5k diff
+        * `5000`    - custom   5k diff
+        * `10000`   - custom  10k diff
+        * `MEDIUM`  - diff    20k - used as lower-diff PC mining
+        * `HIGH`    - custom  80k diff
+        * `EXTREME` - diff   750k - for custom high performance miners

     *   When sending result, you can pass hashrate count and miner name to display in the API, e.g.(6801,250000,My Cool Miner v4.20) indicates that result 6801 was found, hashrate was 250000H/S (250kH/s) and software name was My Cool Miner v4.20
         *   If hashrate is not received, server estimates it from time it took to receive share and sets `"Is estimated": "True"` in the API
         *   If software name is not received, server uses `"Software": "Unknown"` in the API
 *   `SEND,-,recipientUsername,amount` - Send funds to someone, server will return a message about state of the transaction
 *   `CHGP,oldPassword,newPassword` - Change password of current user
+*   `WRAP,amount,tronAddress` - Wrap some DUCO on tron
+*  Unwrapping protocol is more complicated

+    First, send a tron transaction with method `initiateWithdraw(ducoUsername,amount)`

+    Then, send a server call to - `UNWRAP,amount,tronAddress`

+<h2 align="center">C DUCO library</h2><br>

+If you want to easily access Duino-Coin API with your C apps, [@ygboucherk](https://github.com/ygboucherk) is working on a library for that here: [duino-coin-C-lib](https://github.com/ygboucherk/duino-coin-C-lib)

 <h2 align="center">Python3 DUCO API module</h2><br>